 Interest income is recognised in profit or loss for FVTOCI debt instruments.
 For the purposes of recognising foreign exchange gains and losses, FVTOCI debt instruments are treated as financial assets measured at amortised cost.
 Thus, the exchange differences on the amortised cost are recognised in profit or loss and other changes in the fair value of FVTOCI financial assets are recognised in other comprehensive income and accumulated under the heading of 'Reserve for debt instruments through other comprehensive income'.
 When the investment is disposed of, the cumulative gain or loss previously accumulated in this reserve is reclassified to profit or loss.

-For the impairment policy on debt instruments at FVTOCI.All other financial assets are subsequently measured at fair value.
+All other financial assets are subsequently measured at fair value.

 Effective interest method